Table of Contents

-Product architecture, also referred to as System-level design is, outlining and allocating physical components or entities to the function of a product.
+Product architecture also referred to as System-level design is, outlining and allocating physical components or entities to the function of a product.
 Physical elements are defined and arranged to satisfy the overall product requirement specification and are usually called modules.

-System-level design is defined by how each subcomponent or modules interact with each other in a product level and the function of each subcomponent.
+System-level design is defined by how each subcomponent or modules interact with each other at a product level and the function of each subcomponent.
 Product architecture is vital to any product development as it would impact the product evaluation and the cost of the product.

 Product architecture can fall into two categories or styles.
 Modular and Integral.